KordingLab/KordingLab.github.io/_people/luca_lonini.md

 _Does spasticity have a signature?_<br>
-Spasticity is a common set of sympotms in individuals who suffered a stroke or spinal cord injury.
-Using flexible wearable EMG sensors, we are trying to automatically classify the electrical muscle activity into normal contraction and spastic from data collected on patients.
+Spasticity is a common set of sympotms in individuals who suffered a stroke or spinal cord injury that results in muscle stiffness or uncontrollable leg movements.
+Using flexible wearable EMG sensors, we are trying to automatically classify the electrical muscle activity into normal contraction and spastic from EMG data collected on patients.

 <figure><center>
   <img src="{{site.baseurl}}/images/others/Spasticity.jpg" width="500">